APEX — Entrepreneurial Potential · BD SELECT

 Stage the risk, then take it

 His Calculated Risk discipline is an asset until it becomes hesitation.
-Define in advance the evidence threshold that triggers commitment — then commit without renegotiating it with himself.
+Omar should define in advance the proof that will trigger his commitment.
+Once the proof is there, he should commit without a new debate.

 2